Curried baked eggs are a real brunch favourite. Fresh eggs baked on top of a curried vegetable base with a real hit of warming spice.

-Our second brunch dish of the week was inspired after our recent visit to Piggery Smokery, who kindly sent us home with some very generous samples of their bacon.
-Looking through the produce there was one bacon that I knew I had to cook, Pondicherry Pi with a hint of Indian spice about it.
+Curried baked eggs are a favourite brunch dish of ours.
+This dish was inspired after our recent visit to Piggery Smokery, who kindly sent us home with some very generous samples of their bacon.
+From the samples there was one bacon that stood out to me, Pondicherry Pi.
+This particular bacon has a lovely hint of Indian spice about it.

-After some contemplation I decided I was going to do a baked egg dish, making a very simple spiced tomato curry to start off with.
+After some contemplation I decided I was going to do a baked egg dish.
+The base of this dish starts with you making a very simple spiced tomato curry.
 Bacon, egg and tomato with an Indian Spice twist.
-I love Indian food, I could live on curry and all things spice, so I reckon this is probably about the best brunch dish I’ve ever come up with.
-Aside from being really tasty, we reckon this would make the ideal hangover brunch, perfect for those that have overindulged the night before!
-Of course we would never do that!
+Indian food if a firm favourite of mine.
+I could live on curry and all things spice, so I reckon this is probably about the best brunch dish I’ve ever come up with.

 In a hot dry non-stick frying pan, fry the bacon for a minute on each side and then transfer onto a side plate till later.